 Professor Low is an experienced entrepreneur and a leading authority on entrepreneurship in independent, corporate and not-for-profit settings.
 As the founder of the Columbia Entrepreneurship Program, he has worked to make entrepreneurship a viable career option for MBA graduates.
 As the Co-Director of IE@Columbia, he has worked with faculty, students and staff across the University to spread innovation and entrepreneurship.
 He has also lead initiatives to improve business education in developing countries, particularly in Africa.
 Low consults to both small and large companies, family businesses and not-for-profits.
 He teaches executive seminars in the areas of entrepreneurship and innovation and makes frequent presentations to academic and industry groups.
 He has published widely in academic and practitioner journals and is a regular commentator in the media.
 He is an active advisor, board member and angel investor.
 In ECLA, Professor Low leads the Framework for Growth in Module IV.

-David and Lyn Silfen Professor of Business; Chair of Decision, Risk, and Operations Decision, Risk, and Operations
+Dean and David and Lyn Silfen Professor of Business, Decision, Risk and Operations

 Professor Maglaras’ research focuses on quantitative pricing and revenue management, the economics, design, and operations of service systems, and financial engineering.
 Professor Maglaras is the author of many research articles spanning the theory and application of stochastic modeling in queueing networks, service systems, quantitative pricing, and revenue management.
 His recent work focuses on the application of quantitative modeling in the pricing, risk management and valuation of multi-unit real estate portfolios, and in the design of portfolio trading systems and portfolio trading algorithms.
 He is the author of one patent (pending approval).
 His research has been recognized by the 1999 INFORMS Nicholson Prize for the best student paper in Operations Research and Management Science, the 2008 INFORMS Revenue Management and Pricing Section best research paper award, and his students have won several best paper awards for their doctoral research.
 He has also received the Dean’s award at Columbia Business School for teaching excellence for the core course Managerial Statistics.
 He is a frequent speaker in academic and industry forums.
 He teaches Pricing in ECLA.